stephenlb/pubnub-mongo-pipe/README.md

-# Streamimg Geo Coordinates from MongoDB to iPhone with WebSockets and PubNub
+# Streaming Geo Coordinates from MongoDB to iPhone with WebSockets and PubNub

 ![PubNub MongoDB Pipe to iOS iPhone via WebSocket](/media/pubnub-mongo-pipe-logo-transparent.png)